stephenh/ts-proto/README.markdown

    Note that to use the `json_name` attribute, you'll have to use the `json`.

+   The default behavior is `keys_json`, i.e. both will be camel cased, and `json_name` will be used if set.

 - With `--ts_proto_opt=outputEncodeMethods=false`, the `Message.encode` and `Message.decode` methods for working with protobuf-encoded/binary data will not be output.

   This is useful if you want "only types".